jammera/Shopping-List/README.md

 Simple listmaker

 # Todo
-Responsive design
+Responsive design,
-Undo/Redo buttons
+Undo/Redo buttons,
 Help (instructions)

 # Instructions
-Tap/Click to mark/unmark
+Tap/Click to mark/unmark,
-Double click to edit
+Double click to edit,
 Hold to delete

 # Like so: